linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 At one time, the private-label RMBS market was classified into two

 sectors, the prime sector and the subprime sector.
-The distinction was based

-- n the type of borrowers in the pool of mortgage loans.
-As explained in

-chapter 29, mortgage loans can be classified as prime loans and subprime

-loans.
-The latter are loans made to borrowers with an impaired credit history
+The distinction was based on the type of borrowers in the pool of mortgage loans.
+As explained in chapter 29, mortgage loans can be classified as prime loans and subprime loans.
+The latter are loans made to borrowers with an impaired credit history or when the loan is not a first lien on the property.
+The convention in the

-- r when the loan is not a first lien on the property.
-The convention in the RMBS market was to classify prime deals as private-label RMBSs but subprime deals as consumer loans, referred to as mortgage-related ABSs.
+RMBS market was to classify prime deals as private-label RMBSs but subprime deals as consumer loans, referred to as mortgage-related ABSs.
 Subprime deals include home equity loans and manufactured housing loans.